cloudposse/terraform-aws-ses/README.md

 What's worth to note is that every AWS SES starts in Sandbox.
 Sending emails via it (emails not verified in AWS SES) is only allowed after support request.

-SES is avaialable in regions:
-- us-east-1
-- us-west-2
-- ap-south-1
-- ap-southeast-2
-- eu-west-1
-- eu-west-2
-- sa-east-1

-**Note:** This list might change in the future if AWS adds new regions to SES.
+SES availability in regions can be checked in [latest AWS General Reference](https://docs.aws.amazon.com/general/latest/gr/ses.html)